Hindi Poet Pallavi Mahajan On Self-Reflection, Vulnerability, And Less Female Voices In Spoken Word Poetry

 - November 19, 2019

 William Wordsworth described poetry as the spontaneous overflow of powerful feelings, which takes its origin from emotion recollected in tranquility.
-And in sync with the thought, I for one believe that in every one of us resides a poet.
-Simply by virtue of the fact that it isn’t what you draw and how that makes you an artist, but the act of drawing.
+And in sync with the thought, I for one believe that in each one of us resides a poet.
+Simply by virtue of the fact that it isn’t what and how well you write that makes you a writer, but the act of writing.

 We all think – some of us a little too much – and we also experience a wide range of emotions, but what a lot of us forget to do, or don’t do as often, owing to our busy lives and myriad of distractions, is sit by ourselves and reflect upon our thoughts and emotions.
 And, to let them feelings flow.